MarconiGRF/YoutubeGameBarUI/README.md

 First run `npm install` on repository's root directory.

-Then run `ng serve` for a development server, then go to `http://localhost:4200/video-ui?mediaUrl=ABCDEF`, where `ABCDEF` is the videoURL you want to the Youtube-Player component to load.
-It's important to use `localhost` instead of `127.0.0.1` on the URL, it may be problematic to load some videos.
+Then run `ng serve` for a development server, then go to `http://localhost:4200/video-ui?mediaUrl=ABCDEF`, where `ABCDEF` is the videoURL you want to the `youtube-player` angular component to load.
+It's important to use `localhost` instead of `127.0.0.1` on the URL, otherwise it may be problematic to load some videos.

 ## Build